AitikGupta/AitikGupta.github.io/_posts/2021-08-16-gsoc-final.markdown

 Once that font was found (which is almost always found, since Matplotlib ships with a set of default fonts), all the user text was rendered only through that font. (which used to give out "<ins>tofu</ins>" if a character wasn't found)

+---

 It might seem like an _outdated_ approach for text rendering, now that we have these concepts like font-fallback, <ins>but these concepts weren't very well discussed in early 2000s</ins>.
-Even getting a single font to work _was a hard engineering problem_.
+Even getting a single font to work _was considered a hard engineering problem_.

 This was especially because of the lack of **any standardization** for representation of fonts (Adobe had their own font representation, and so did Apple, Microsoft, etc.)